xVyrusz/j-medic-ssr/README.md

-This is a project for my college, I use express and handlebars, this project use Boom, Joi, Sequelize.
+This is a project for my college.